Statue of Eric Morecambe

 The Statue of Eric Morecambe in Morecambe, Lancashire, England is a commemorative bronze sculpture of Eric Morecambe (1926-1984) by Graham Ibbeson.
 It was unveiled by the Queen in July 1999.
 It depicts Morecambe in his "Bring Me Sunshine" pose and overlooks Morecambe Bay.

+The statue was vandalised in October 2014, having one of its legs sawn off.
+Subsequently, it was moved to London for repair and was restored on 11 December 2014.